notaryproject/notaryproject.dev/content/en/docs/quickstart.md

 ## Add an image to the OCI-compatible registry

-For Linux users, the following commands build and push the `wabbit-networks/net-monitor` container image to your container registry.
+The following commands build and push the `wabbit-networks/net-monitor` container image to your container registry.

 ```console
 docker build -t localhost:5000/net-monitor:v1 https://github.com/wabbit-networks/net-monitor.git#main